 Some of us have many such stories.
 The funny thing is that many of the stories not only refer to officers who are still employed by the agency, but also people we now consider friends.

-The gruesome stories about the incompetent recruits who turned out to be good cops prove that an FTO can really help a new officer become something special.
-Experienced FTOs have a bag of tricks and ideas they can rely on to help coax great officers out of the lumps called recruits who show up every now and then.
+The gruesome stories about the incompetent recruits who turned out to be good cops prove that a police FTO can really help a new officer become something special.
+Experienced training officers have a bag of tricks and ideas they can rely on to help coax great officers out of the lumps called recruits who show up every now and then.

 Through the years, I have had my fair share of trainees.
 No recruit shows up performing at the level of a solo officer.
 All rookies have varying strengths and weaknesses.
 However, I have found some problems seem to occur frequently: spelling and grammar, navigation, fear, radio codes and DUI investigations.

-The recruit can overcome each of these problem areas, but success often requires special effort from the FTO.
-I have developed strategies for addressing those deficiencies and will share them with you here.
+The recruit can overcome each of these problem areas, but success often requires special effort from the trainer.
+I have developed strategies for addressing those deficiencies and will share the FTO training tips with you here.

 Spelling and Grammar Issues